 Each province in Indonesia has its own prospects that can attract foreign investors to do businesses or foreign investment.

-However, the two favorite destinations that foreign companies are familiar with only Jakarta and Bali, whereas in the reality, other major Indonesian cities also have hidden jewels that can be your next gold mines.
+However, the two favorite destinations that foreign companies are familiar with are only Jakarta and Bali, whereas, in the reality, other major Indonesian cities also have hidden jewels that can be your next gold mines.

-One of the reasons is because this city is a business gate for companies that want to invest in the eastern region of Indonesian provinces.
+One of the reasons is because this city is a business gate for companies that want to invest in the eastern region of the Indonesian provinces.
 Apart from that, Surabaya is also lucrative for its industrial and trading sectors.

 This condition will reduce the initial cost to start and run a new foreign company.
 Many companies in nearby countries, like Singapore and Australia have increased interest to invest in this capital city of East Java.

 Pekanbaru is appointed to be one of the best cities for investment in Indonesia for 3 years in a row (2014, 2015, and 2016).
-This is the 9th largest cities in Indonesia with the highest money and banking rotation in Indonesia.
-Currently, Pekanbaru is the host of several mega-foreign companies in petroleum, oil, pulp, wood-sawmill, rubber-processing, as well as CPOs industries.
+This is the 9th largest city in Indonesia with the highest money and banking rotation in Indonesia.
+Currently, Pekanbaru is the host of several mega-foreign companies in the petroleum, oil, pulp, wood-sawmill, rubber-processing, as well as CPOs industries.

 Bandung is another great city for investment and also a great place to live in.
 This city is so famous for its creative people.
-Creative industry is mushrooming in this capital city of West Java Province.
+The creative industry is mushrooming in this capital city of West Java Province.